7 Common Pottery Wheel Issues

 #1: Foot Pedal Speed Problem

-whenever you go to use the wheel to increase or decrease the speed, you notice how it feels slower than it should be.
+Whenever you use the wheel to increase or decrease the speed, you notice it feels slower than it should.
 Or your wheel doesn’t stop spinning.
-You push the foot pedal all the way back and your Wheel keeps slowly moving.
+You push the foot pedal all the way back, and your Wheel keeps slowly moving.

 Solution: You have a plate at the bottom of the foot pedal—four screws inside the pedal with two adjustment screws.
-The one screw works for the top speed adjustment and the other positions the pedal for when the wheel comes to a stop.
+The one screw controls the top-speed adjustment, and the other positions the pedal when the wheel comes to a stop.
 Some models only have one screw to adjust the speed.
 You can play around with it to see if that corrects the problem.
-If that doesn’t work, it could have to do with a computer module.
-You can get a repair for this for around $100.
+If that doesn’t work, it could be an issue with a computer module.
+You can get this repaired for around $100.

 #2: Blown Fuse in Pottery Wheel

 You plugged in the pottery wheel directly to the wall when you heard a pop.
-Unfortunately, this can happen from time to time from owning a pottery wheel.
+Unfortunately, this can happen from time to time when owning a pottery wheel.
 Dealing with a blown fuse is no fun at all, but it may not be the fuse in some cases.
-Here’s how to check—if the pottery wheel has no power at all, you blew a fuse.
+Here’s how to check if the pottery wheel has no power at all: you blew a fuse.
 If you heard a popping sound, it could mean that you fried the connectors.
-The popping noise could also indicate that you have a failed capacitor on the controller board.
+The popping noise could also indicate a failed capacitor on the controller board.

 Solution: Amaco advises that you buy the “Slow blow” fuses.
-Slow blow means that the fuse can handle the initial power surges needed to put the wheel in rotation.
+Slow-blow means the fuse can handle the initial power surges needed to start the wheel rotating.
 They protect you from slow and sustained electrical overload.

 Expert Tip: Always unplug your pottery wheel after each session to limit its exposure to power surges.
 You can plug it into a power surge protector, but this doesn’t guarantee protection.